groverkaran/django-comments-tree/docs/tutorial.rst

  #.
 List the comments already posted, and
  #.
 Show the comment form, so that comments can be sent.

-By using the :ttag:`get_comment_count` tag we will show the number of comments posted.
+By using the :ttag:`get_treecomment_count` tag we will show the number of comments posted.
 Change the code around the link element to make it look as follows:

    .. code-block:: html+django

-       {% get_comment_count for object as comment_count %}
+       {% get_treecomment_count for object as comment_count %}
        <div class="py-4 text-center">
          <a href="{% url 'blog:post-list' %}">Back to the post list</a>
          &nbsp;&sdot;&nbsp;